Forza Italia (1994): Ideology

-Forza Italia was a centre-right party, formed mainly by former members of Christian Democracy, the Italian Socialist Party and the Italian Liberal Party.
+Forza Italia was a centre-right party, formed mainly by former members of the DC, the PSI, and the PLI.
 The ideology of the party ranged from libertarianism to social democracy (often referred to as "liberal socialism" in Italy), including elements of the Catholic social teaching and the social market economy.
-The party was a member of the European People's Party (EPP) and presented itself as the party of renewal and modernization.
+The party was a member of the EPP and presented itself as the party of renewal and modernization.
 The core values of Forza Italia were "freedom" and the "centrality of the individual".
 From a comparative perspective the ideology of Forza Italia has been characterized as liberal conservative, or conservative liberal, national conservative, and liberal.
+The party has also been described as populist, or right-wing populist, in particular "neoliberal populist".